Basalt columns jutting out of the ocean spectacularly… but is it worth such a long journey? And what is the best way to get there?

 Wayne tells it better, but basically Finn built a causeway (raised path over water) to challenge a Scottish giant called Benandonner to a fight.
 When he saw Benandonner, Finn realised he was no match for somebody that big, so he ran home and dressed up as a baby.
 Benandonner came to Northern Ireland instead, and upon seeing Finn, ran home scared thinking “If that’s the size of the baby, how big must the father be!” and smashed the rest of the causeway up so that Finn could no longer get to Scotland.

-For those that are interested, the Old Bushmills Distillery is only a couple of miles from Giant’s Causeway and the whiskey drinkers among us really enjoyed it.
+For those that are interested, the Old Bushmills Distillery is only a couple of miles from Giant’s Causeway and the whiskey drinkers among us really enjoyed it, it really is one of the best whisky distilleries in the world.

 As we left Giant’s Causeway, we spotted a coach dropping some tourists off and asked if we would take us to Bushmills town for some cash.
 The lovely driver typified the Northern Irish people by offering to do it for nothing.
 We paid him of course, but what a lovely gesture.